 Recycled jewelry is made from recycled materials, such as recycled gold or silver.
 This type of jewelry often has a unique look as it is remade into new pieces.

 Vintage and antique jewelry

 While not all vintage and antique jewelry is ethically sourced originally, the fact is that it has a new life and can be purchased without additional mining or resource extraction.

 Human rights in the jewelry supply chain

 There is a dark side to the jewelry industry.
 Blood diamonds, child labor, and unsafe working conditions are all too common in the jewelry supply chain.
 The Kimberly Accord has done much work to combat these elements but still has far to go.
-We choose not to use the term, “ Conflict Free,” in regards to our diamonds but they are all Kimberly Certified.
-We believe more can be done by the Kimberly organization, before the term can be used truthfully.
+We choose not to use the term, “ Conflict Free,” regarding our diamonds but they are all Kimberly Certified.
+We believe more can be done by the Kimberly organization before the term can be used truthfully.

 The environmental impact of the jewelry industry